Skip to main content

 Gardens by the Bay OCBC Skyway and Supertree Grove under dry-season skies

+Indoor venues are essential during April's heat.
 S.E.A.
-Aquarium on Sentosa, Universal Studios Singapore (visit early-morning for cooler hours), Science Centre Singapore in Jurong, the Mint Museum of Toys in Seah Street, and Snow City at Jurong all give kids relief from the heat.
+Aquarium on Sentosa (the world's largest viewing panel), Universal Studios Singapore (visit at 9am opening for the coolest 90 minutes), Science Centre Singapore in Jurong (hands-on physics + biology), the Mint Museum of Toys in Seah Street, and Snow City at Jurong East (Singapore's only indoor snow attraction, a fun temperature-shock for kids) all give relief from the heat.

 #Food & Dining